jheare/fish310/lab_syll.md

 **Attendance**: This is a laboratory course so attendance is required.
-If you cannot attend the lab session because of illness or emergency, please **call or email before class**.
-There are two field trips for this lab course.
-One required field trip takes place during regularly scheduled lab time, but will be a late return.
-One **weekend field trip (May 17)** is scheduled and **attendance to this trip is mandatory** (but you are encouraged to and may attend both).
+If you cannot attend the lab session because of illness or emergency, please **email before class**.
+There are two required field trips for this lab course.
+One field trip takes place during regularly scheduled lab time, but will be a late return.
+One **weekend field trip (May 17)** is scheduled and **attendance to this trip is mandatory**

 **Grades**: The lab part of the course is worth 30% of your total grade.